 hat_z0 <- round(sum(w * p1[, 3]) / sum(w), 3)

-Usually, interpolation is not done only for one particular point in space but on a regular grid.
+Usually, interpolation is performed not just at a single point in space but over a regular grid.

 Citation